GRY8/dasom/README.md

 Making a cost-free, easily manageable site by using Notion and Github.

-//Special thx to Notion Embed.
+Special thx to Notion Embed.